AndrewBoryk/MediaView/README.md

 ## Description

-ABMediaView can display images, videos, as well as now GIFs and Audio!
+MediaView can display images, videos, as well as now GIFs and Audio!
 It subclasses UIImageView, and has functionality to lazy-load images from the web.
 In addition, it can also display videos, downloaded via URL from disk or web.
 Videos contain a player with a timeline and scrubbing.
-GIFs can also be displayed in an ABMediaView, via lazy-loading from the web, or set via NSData.
+GIFs can also be displayed in an MediaView, via lazy-loading from the web, or set via NSData.
 The GIF that is downloaded is saved as a UIImage object for easy storage.
 Audio can also be displayed in the player by simply providing a url from the web or on disk.
 A major added functionality is that this mediaView has a queue and can present mediaViews in fullscreen mode.
 There is functionality which allows the view to be minimized by swiping, where it sits in the bottom right corner as a thumbnail.
 Videos can continue playing and be heard from this position.
-The user can choose to swipe the view away to dismiss.
+Afterwards, the user can choose to swipe the view away to dismiss.
+Alternatively, one can set the mediaView to dismiss immediately when swiping down instead of minimizing.
+In addition, automated caching is available.
 There are various different functionality that can be toggled on and off to customize the view to one's choosing.

 ![alt tag](ABMediaViewScrubScreenshot.gif)